A huge pop-up living art gallery is coming to the City Botanic Gardens

 Looking at some of Brisbane’s natural landscapes, it makes perfect sense that artists are inspired by them.
 The vibrant colours, unusual textures and sensory experiences of nature lend themselves to taking art off the canvas and into the wild.
-This is exactly what some of the best local and national artists will be doing this month with a Brisbane-first experience – Botanica.
-Running in conjunction with the Gold Coast 2018 Commonwealth Games from April 6–15, Botanica will transform the City Botanic Gardens into a living, breathing outdoor art gallery for everyone to enjoy – all for free.
+Returning for its second year after a mega-successful debut, Botanica is a groundbreaking exhibition that invites us all to explore the connections between art, design and the natural world through spectacular installations.
+From May 10–19, Botanica will transform the iconic City Botanic Gardens into a living, breathing outdoor art gallery for everyone to enjoy – all for free.

 This article was created with our good friends at Brisbane City Council.